dianaoana1/COMP472_Warzone/README.md

 | Tech   | 3  | 0     | 0   | 3        | 3       |
 | Firewall | 0  | 0     | 0   | 0        | 0       |
 | Program | 0  | 0     | 0   | 0        | 0       |

+<b>Here is an example of how to run the game:  "python3 ai_wargame_skeleton.py --heuristic 0 --game_type attacker"</b>
+- --max_depth on the termial, we can indicate the maximum depth for the game tree
+- --max_time on the terminal, we can indicate how maximum time allocated for each turn of the game
+- --alpha_beta followed by true or false, indicated whether the game wiill run with the alpha-beta algorithm or minimax
+- max_turns followed by an integer value indicated the maximum number of turn to reacch the end of the game
+- --game_type followed by, "auto" indicates that the game will play automatically (AI-AI) or "attacker" indicates the AI will be the attacker, or "defender" indicated the AI will be the denfender

 <b>The game can be run in different modes: AI-AI, H-AI, AI-H, H-H</b>